Best Payroll Companies & Services for Today's Businesses

 Gusto is primarily designed for small to medium-sized businesses and is heavily used by software companies, accounting agencies, and financial service providers.

-With all of Gusto’s plans, you’ll get full-service payroll including direct deposit and taxes, employee profiles and self-service, health insurance administration, employee benefits, and a full range of software integrations.
+With all of Gusto’s plans, you’ll get full-service payroll including direct deposit and tax deductions, employee profiles and self-service, health insurance administration, employee benefits, and a full range of software integrations.
 Beyond payroll, Gusto also offers basic time tracking, hiring and onboarding, HR tools, and even Gusto Wallet for employees to directly access and spend their money.

 How much does Gusto cost?

 Gusto’s core plan starts at a rate of $39/month plus $6/month per user.
 Concierge, the most expensive option, goes for $149/month plus $12/month per user.
-See more features and pricing options here.

 Pros

-• Wide range of features and products synced together, only requiring a single sign on
+• Wide range of features and products synced together, only requiring a single sign-on

 • 24/7 customer support